-The Portageville Railroad Bridge is a railroad bridge over the Genesee River in Livingston County, New York.
-The aging structure is being replaced with a Corten steel arch.
+The Portageville Railroad Bridge is a steel arch railroad bridge over the Genesee River in Livingston County, New York.

 The Buffalo & Rochester Railroad (B&R), part of the New York Central Railroad, completed a new alignment between Buffalo and Batavia in 1852.
 The B&R sold their former alignment, from Buffalo to Attica, to the Erie’s Buffalo & New York City Railroad (B&NYC), a reorganization of the Attica & Hornellsville Railroad.
 The B&NYC completed a new alignment from Attica southeast to Hornellsville on November 17, 1852, giving the Erie access to Buffalo, a better terminal than Dunkirk.